aryanbatras/landing-page/README.md

-# landing-page
+# anime girl wallpapers

-a basic web page with css styling and extensive flexbox use
+Anime Girl Wallpaper website created using extensive layers of flexbox one into each other.
+Anime girl img by NYLTT, downloaded from alphacoders.